Clipper on Caltrain FAQ

 The Day Pass isn’t available on Clipper.
 You should purchase the paper pass from the ticket vending machine.
 If you are just making a round-trip, it will be less expensive to use Clipper cash.

-What if I want to ride beyond the zones on my Monthly Pass or 8-ride?
+What if I want to ride beyond the zones on my Monthly Pass?

 What if I have to ride in between my zones using an 8-ride Ticket?